Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Methods

 \subsection{Data Collection}

-The video data used in this work was collected as part of a larger multimodal sensor study \cite{spasojevic2021pilot} at the Specialized Dementia Unit (SDU) at Toronto Rehabilitation Institute, University Health Network (UHN), Toronto, Canada, between November $2017$ and October $2019$.
-The participants were admitted to the SDU from long-term care homes for the evaluation and management of behavioural and psychological symptoms in advanced dementia.
+The video data used in this work was collected as part of a larger multimodal sensor study \cite{spasojevic2021pilot,khan2024novel} at the Specialized Dementia Unit (SDU) at Toronto Rehabilitation Institute, University Health Network (UHN), Toronto, Canada, between November $2017$ and October $2019$.
 Inclusion criteria encompassed individuals aged over 55 years, diagnosed with dementia and with a history of agitation or aggressive behaviours.
-The participants who expressed dissent toward wearing the sensor device were excluded from the study.
-Data collection ceased under either of the following circumstances: absence of documented agitation for one week, repeated removal of the wristband, sickness, death or discharge from the unit, or upon completion of two months of data collection.
+Data collection ceased under either of the following circumstances: absence of documented agitation for one week, sickness, death or discharge from the unit, or upon completion of two months of data collection.
 The data collection was approved by the research ethics board (UHN REB\#14-8483).
 Informed consent was obtained from substitute decision-makers for all participants.
 The staff also provided written consent for video recording within the unit.
-Additionally, all staff and decision-makers of participants shown in the images in the paper have granted written consent for the publication of their images.
+For this study, we selected a subset of videos, approximately $93.5$ hours for each of the three cameras (see Fig. \ref{fig_cams}), based on 30 minutes before and after each documented behaviour of risk event.
+Table \ref{tab_demInfo} presents the demographic information of the participants.
+The selected video data captured the behaviours of risk events for nine dementia participants with an age range of $66$-$93$ years and a mean age of $81.22\pm8.12$ years.
+There were three male and six female participants.